Author resource center

 Complimentary membership to O’Reilly’s learning platform

 All O’Reilly authors get a complimentary membership to O’Reilly.
-You’ll have access to more than 60,000 titles covering a variety of technology topics, live online conferences and training courses, interactive ebooks, over 30,000 hours of video, interactive scenarios and sandboxes in live dev environments, certification prep materials from the official vendors, instant answers from our NLP engine, audiobooks, and more.
+You’ll have access to more than 60,000 titles covering a variety of technology topics, live online conferences and training courses, interactive ebooks, audiobooks, over 30,000 hours of video, interactive labs and sandboxes in live dev environments, certification prep materials from the official vendors, instant solutions from our Answers tool, and more.

 To activate your account, please email your development editor.